aboldguess/QRickLinks/README.md

 - Thumbnail previews of destination pages via the thum.io service
 - Password reset flow that prints reset links to the console
 - Admin interface for managing users, site settings and subscription tiers
-- Subscription system with free and paid tiers, including monthly "freebie" allowances
+- Subscription system with free and paid tiers

 ## Installation